394-s24/YourTurn/README.md

 * Is this a single page webapp?
 Say Yes.
 * Overwrite dist/index.html?
 Say No.
 * Add Github Integration.
 Say No.

+No starting data has to be imported into the database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>